hpi-studyu/studyu/README.md

 # StudyU built at HPI with ❤

-We have 6 different Flutter/Dart packages all contained in this monorepo.
+We have different Flutter/Dart packages all contained in this monorepo.

+Active packages:

 - StudyU App (flutter)
 - StudyU Designer v2 (flutter)
+- Core: shared code for all applications
+- Flutter Common: shared code for all Flutter apps (App, Designer v2)

+Outdated packages:

+- StudyU Designer (flutter)
 - Repository Generator (dart web server)
 - Analysis Generator (dart CLI script)
-- Core: shared code for all 4 applications
-- Flutter Common: shared code for all Flutter apps (App, Designer v2)

 ## Try it yourself